smdn/HatenaBlogTools/README.md

 **HatenaBlogTools** is the command line tools for authoring and editting [Hatena Blog](https://hatenablog.com/).

-# License
-This software is released under the MIT License, see [LICENSE.txt](/LICENSE.txt).

 # Requirements
 Requires one of the following **.NET runtimes** to run binaries.